minerllabs/basalt-2022-behavioural-cloning-baseline/README.md

 See [the AICrowd competition page](https://www.aicrowd.com/challenges/neurips-2022-minerl-basalt-competition) for further details on the competition.

-## Downloading BASALT dataset
+## Downloading the BASALT dataset

-You can find the index files containing all download URLs for the full BASALT dataset in the [OpenAI VPT repository at the bottom](https://github.com/openai/Video-Pre-Training#basalt-2022-dataset).
+You can find the index files containing all the download URLs for the full BASALT dataset in the [OpenAI VPT repository at the bottom](https://github.com/openai/Video-Pre-Training#basalt-2022-dataset).

 We have included a download utility (`utils/download_dataset.py`) to help you download the dataset.
 You can use it with the index files from the OpenAI VPT repository.
 For example, if you download the FindCave dataset index file, named `find-cave-Jul-28.json`, you can download first 100 demonstrations to `MineRLBasaltFindCave-v0` directory with: